study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/content-review-process.md

 # Content Review Process Guide 📚

-This guide outlines the systematic process for reviewing, updating, and maintaining the quality of educational content in the ORCATech Learning Platform.
+This guide outlines the systematic process for reviewing, updating, and maintaining the quality of educational content in the LabDojo Learning Platform.
 Regular content review ensures our learning materials remain current, accurate, and effective.

 ## 🎯 Review Objectives